indraneelrp/dna-matcher/README.md

 matching virus DNA nucleotides from phred scores.
 Parallelised with CUDA

 ### Notes
-This project was run on a NUS slurm cluster which provided access to NVIDIA GPUs, so it is difficult to replicate on a personal laptop.
+This project was run on a NUS slurm cluster which provided access to NVIDIA GPUs as part of a parallel computing course, so it is difficult to replicate on a personal laptop.
 However, the main logic is in this repo!
-The kseq folder and common.cc was provided as starter code as part of a parallel computing course.
+.

 ### How it works
 Essentially a brute force algorithm that does the following: